Cross-site request forgery: Example

 Attacks were launched by placing malicious, automatic-action HTML image elements on forums and email spam, so that browsers visiting these pages would open them automatically, without much user action.
-People running vulnerable uTorrent version at the same time as opening these pages were susceptible to the attack.
+People running vulnerable μTorrent version at the same time as opening these pages were susceptible to the attack.

 CSRF attacks using image tags are often made from Internet forums, where users are allowed to post images but not JavaScript, for example using BBCode: